ManaZeak/ManaZeak/README.md

 You can now check that all containers have been launched correctly by using :
 - ```$ docker ps -a```

-Finally, if everything is OK with Docker, grab a browser and go to [127.0.0.1/app](127.0.0.1/app).
-When declaring your libraries in ManaZeak, don't forget to prefix your path with ```/library/```
+Finally, if everything is OK with [Docker](https://github.com/docker), grab a browser and go to [127.0.0.1/](127.0.0.1/) (or a production address, but keep in mind that this is an experimental  software).

+#### Setup
+- You can now create an user : it will be an admin acount.
+- You have to declare your libraries from this admin acount.
+- It's cooked, go check the admin panel to tune the app!

+**NB**: *When declaring your libraries in ManaZeak, don't forget to prefix your path with ```/library/```.
+Those declared libraries will be declared for every user (already registered or new ones) in the app.*

-# Features
+## Features

+#### Already in

 - Basic player (Play/Pause/Stop/Volume/Repeat/Random/Shuffle/Queue)
 - Drag & Drop (to suggest new file on the instance)
 - File support : MPEG3, OGG, FLAC
-- Link with SyncThing (to allow remote synchronisation)
+- Link with [SyncThing](https://github.com/syncthing/syncthing) (to allow remote synchronisation)
 - Metadata edition (because tagging is life)
 - [MoodBar](https://en.wikipedia.org/wiki/Moodbar) (a way to have a unique visual of an audio file)
 - Playlist management (create/rename/delete)